ruiyiw/patient-psi/README.md

 The app should be started on [http://localhost:8001/signup](http://localhost:8001/signup).
 Please sign up with any 6 characters at minimum.

 ## Cognitive model generation - Patient-Ψ-CM dataset
+**To get access to the Patient-Ψ-CM dataset, please fill out this form: https://forms.gle/pQ3g6YVFrEWjBU2H7.**

 Folder `python/` contains the code for producing the Patient-Ψ-CM dataset.
 We provide an example transcript excerpt from CBT therapy, which is publicly available on [Beck Institute website](https://beckinstitute.org/beck-institute-role-play-transcript-abe-therapy-session-2/).

 Run the following commands to construct the cognitive models.
 Make sure you update the `OPENAI_API_KEY` in `python/.env`